wulfshadow/hacktoberfest/CONTRIBUTING.md

 I've add some example in those folder, go check it

-**:warning: The duplicate code / programming language type type is not accepted and will not be merged**
+**:warning: The duplicate code / programming language type is not accepted and will not be merged**

 ### How To Contribute?